mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 10 minutes for the registration-processor services to be up and running.

-* **_Note_**  In case the internet connection is slow, you might face a failure while deploying Registration Processor Services, in that scenario, you can run the install-mosip-reg-proc.sh again.
+* **_Note_**  In case the internet connection is slow, you might face a failure while deploying Registration Processor Services.
+In that scenario, you can run the install-mosip-reg-proc.sh again.